collin80/SavvyCAN/README.md

 However, this source code is integrated into the source for SavvyCAN and one isn't required to download it separately.

-This project requires 5.10.0 or higher because of a dependency on QtSerialBus.
-However, you will get even more SerialBus goodness if you use QT 5.11 or higher.
+This project requires 5.13.0 or higher because of a dependency on QtSerialBus and other new additions to QT.

 NOTE: QT6 currently lacks support for QtSerialBus and many other QT sub-features.
 At this time you cannot use QT6 to compile SavvyCAN.
 Support for QT6 should be possible around QT6.2.

 ## Instructions for compiling:

-[Download the newest stable version of Qt directly from qt.io](https://www.qt.io/download/) (You need 5.10.x or newer)
+[Download the newest stable version of Qt directly from qt.io](https://www.qt.io/download/) (You need 5.13.x or newer)

 ```sh
 cd ~